Intermittent Fasting for Women: Unlocking Health and Wellness

 Key Takeaways

-• Different IF protocols, such as the 16/8 method and the 5:2 diet, suit different lifestyles.
+• Different IF protocols, such as the 16/8 method, the 5:2 diet, and alternate-day fasting, suit different lifestyles.

-• Hormones like estrogen, progesterone, and GnRH can be affected by fasting, impacting menstrual cycles.
+• Hormones related to reproductive health, like estrogen and progesterone, can be affected by fasting, impacting the menstrual cycle.

-• It’s crucial to listen to your body and adjust as needed.
+• It’s crucial to listen to your body, focus on nutrient-dense foods like lean proteins, and adjust your fasting plan as needed.

 What is intermittent fasting? 🕰️